 Incoming students will receive more information about how to apply to participate in Mitchell Hamline Mentors over the summer and when they arrive on campus in the fall.

 Peer advisors: Students who participated in Mitchell Hamline Mentors during their first year are invited to indicate their interest in becoming a peer advisor at the conclusion of the program.
-They are then invited to complete an application to become a peer advisor during the summer.
+They are then invited to complete an application during the summer to become a peer advisor for the next academic year.
 Peer advisors play a critical role in helping the students in their team with day-to-day questions, and also help coordinate activities for the mentor team.
 Peer advisors are also welcome to take advantage of the knowledge and experience of the alumni mentors.

 Alumni: We invite alumni who have graduated between one and six years ago to be mentors in this program.
 We ask our alumni volunteers to commit to the following over the course of the school year: